datalets/aletsch-rutsch/README.md

 #### Technical info

-The terrain seen here is a representation of the actual alpine region, rendered as a 3D model using [A-Frame](https://github.com/aframevr/aframe/) and several A-Frame components:
+The terrain seen here is a representation of the actual alpine region, rendered as a 3D model using the Virtual Reality library [A-Frame](https://github.com/aframevr/aframe/) and several A-Frame components:

 - [alongpath](https://github.com/protyze/aframe-alongpath-component)
 - [curve](https://github.com/protyze/aframe-curve-component)